p4pupro/zara-prices-hexagonal/README.md

 The main class to run app is ZaraPricesApplication.

 ### Design decisions:
+I decided not to introduce the CQRS pattern even though I have knowledge of it and currently work with it.
+It added complexity and extended the test time.
+For practical purposes, the idea was to make a call to the query bus in the use case that triggers the relevant event, Delegating the responsibility to event bus.

 I have decided to use objectmothers as a best practice to run a battery of parameterized tests, receiving the input and the output I want to test.
 To test this I used MvcMock.

 I have also created a directory called postman with the corresponding collections and environment.
 In a complementary way I have implemented the tests in the postman test section.

 ## To run application
 First build with: